Lumyrix/BreakableSMP-mcserver-rules/README.md

 - No Item frames in combat
 - Do not knock players off the End platform or interrupt players mining or bridging out of the End platform box. **(2 warnings)**
 - No tnt in combat(tnt minecarts are not affected by this)
+- No Escaping fights with the ender pearl + wind charge tech(else know as the tech wich the wind charge gives your pearl a ton of momentum making it go really far)

 ## 👥 Teams
 - Maximum **3 players** per team and **1 alliance**.